Excellent yields on small apartments in Dublin

 Source: Daft.ie Definitions: Data FAQ See also: Update Schedule

 Gross rental yields on apartments remain excellent in Dublin, in certain areas and for certain sizes.
 Across the range of apartment and house sizes, Dublin 1 earns the best returns.
+However, Dublin yields are falling as prices rise.

 How much will you earn?
 One-bedroom apartments will earn relatively more than two-bedroom houses (in terms of return-on-investment), and those in turn will earn relatively more than 3-bedroom houses, etcetera.
 To earn higher returns, buy smaller units.